JakeOtto/python_practice/chapter1/06_beyond_strings.md

 But what if you want to do maths or something else that cannot be done with strings?
-Well, in addition to strings, there are a bunch of other data types and each one has it's own selection of methods.
+Well, in addition to strings, there are a bunch of other data types and each one has its own selection of methods.
 Some examples of those datatypes
 are:

 * integers